 When travelling via cruise ship, simply book any cruise ship with a port of call in your desired destination and hire a wedding planner.
-When booking with a wedding planner, you’ll save up to 60% off the cost of a wedding booked through the cruise line.

 If you’re worried that a Caribbean destination wedding is out of your financial reach, consider getting married in the tropics during the “off-season.”
 In the early summer when U.S. cities are melting, it’s actually quite lovely in the islands.
 Cooler and breezier and gorgeous!
 Airfare is at its lowest, as are rental car and accommodation rates.
 It makes for an amazing vacation for you and your guests.

 –Sandy Malone, owner of Weddings in Vieques and Sandy Malone Weddings & Events, star of TLC’s “Wedding Island”

 With a full-service wedding planner, there are no limits to the design and options for your wedding or vow renewal.
 Every detail can be customized to your specifications.

 If you’re staying at the destination, you can book airfare and accommodations directly through the hotels and airlines or through any of the major aggregate sites like Priceline.com.
 Many travel agents now specialize in destination wedding travel and planning.

 There are many choices for accommodations in most destinations.